Maryland Wrongful Termination Lawyers

 If you were not terminated based on discrimination, in breach of an employment contract, or in violation of public policy, employers may terminate you for any other reason, or no reason at all.
 This means that employers may fire you for reasons that may seem capricious and arbitrary, as long as they do not terminate you for an illegal reason.

-Contact a Maryland Wrongful Termination Attorney
+Contact our Maryland Wrongful Termination Lawyers

 If you feel that you were wrongfully terminated, you may benefit from a consultation with a wrongful termination attorney at Zipin, Amster & Greenberg.